yagarea/java-chat/README.md

 project helped you, mark this repository with a star.
 If you want to contribute, I'm open to your pull requests.
 Feel free to contact me on j.cerny.zdar@gmail.com.

+### Security
+- Communication between server and client is encrypted by RSA.
+- Passwords are saved as SHA hashes.
+- Password are hashed with randomized salt

 ---

 ## Project description